parallel-markets/handbook/work/coordination.md

 ### GitHub
 GitHub is used to version all of our product code, technical documentation and other text-based projects like this Handbook.
 In general, projects should be public (like this Handbook) unless they are confidential.

-### Asana
+### Clubhouse
-We use Asana to keep track of "To Do" lists per project.
-Your team may use Asana however it makes everyone more productive, but you should [document your team's process](#documentation-notebook).
+We use [Clubhouse](https://clubhouse.io) to keep track of "To Do" lists per project.
+Your team may use Clubhouse however it makes everyone more productive, but you should [document your team's process](#documentation-notebook).

 ### Email
 Email is a last resort for internal communication (though often the only choice for external communication).